 Hidden Cost #4: Screening, Training, and Quality of Care

-Selecting the right caregiver involves more than finding someone willing to work for a given wage.
-Time and expense are involved in properly vetting a caregiver’s background and qualifications, as well as ensuring ongoing quality care.
+Selecting the right caregiver involves more than finding someone willing to work for a certain wage.
+There is real-time and expense involved in vetting qualifications, confirming identity and background, and ensuring ongoing quality of care.

 Agency Advantages